martin12333/Readable-Lisp-S-expressions/Install-howto.md

 For the impatient: Source installs
 ==================================

-If you're completely impatient, and you want to install the current released version from source on a Unix-like system (including Cygwin), just install the packages *guile*, *expect*, *clisp*, and *asdf* (asdf is often the package "cl-asdf").
+If you're completely impatient, and you want to install the current released version from source on a Unix-like system (including Cygwin), just install the packages *guile*, *expect*, *sbcl* or *clisp*, and *asdf* (asdf is often the package "cl-asdf").
 You might also install *sbcl*.
 Then download the current stable version from https://sourceforge.net/projects/readable/files/ and run the following command-line commands:

     tar xvzf readable-*.tar.gz
     cd readable-*